Murder of Tupac Shakur: Witnesses

+Allegations

+Due to the East Coast–West Coast rivalry, speculation spread that B.I.G. and other East Coast hip-hop figures, such as Mobb Deep, Capone and Noreaga, were involved in Shakur's murder.
+In 2002, journalist Phillips and former LAPD detective Greg Kading reported that the South Side Crips were offered a $1 million bounty to kill Shakur and Knight; Kading reported that the bounty was offered by Combs, while Phillips reported it was offered by B.I.G.
+B.I.G.'s family denied the report, providing documents that claimed he was in New Jersey at the time, though The New York Times called the documents inconclusive.
+B.I.G. expressed sadness over Shakur's murder but declined to attend his funeral, saying that Shakur "made [B.I.G.'s] life miserable".

+In October 2024, Shakur's family hired a private investigator to determine if the murder could be linked to Combs.

+Reporting

-In 2002, the Los Angeles Times published a two-part story by Chuck Philips, titled "Who Killed Tupac Shakur?" based on a year-long investigation.
+In 2002, the Los Angeles Times published a two-part story by Philips, "Who Killed Tupac Shakur?", based on a year-long investigation.
 Philips reported that "the shooting was carried out by a Compton gang called the South Side Crips to avenge the beating of one of its members by Shakur a few hours earlier.
 Orlando Anderson, the Crip whom Shakur had attacked, fired the fatal shots.
 Las Vegas police considered Anderson a suspect and interviewed him only once, briefly.
 Anderson was killed nearly two years later in an unrelated gang shooting."
-Philips's article also implicated East Coast rappers, including The Notorious B.I.G., Tupac's rival at the time, and several New York City criminals.
+Philips's article also implicated East Coast rappers, including B.I.G., and several New York City criminals.

-The second article in Philips' series assessed the murder investigation and said that Las Vegas police had mismanaged the probe.
-His article enumerated the missteps of the Las Vegas police as follows: (1) discounting the fight that occurred just hours before the shooting, in which Shakur was involved in beating Anderson in the MGM Grand lobby; (2) failing to follow up with a member of Shakur's entourage who witnessed the shooting, who told Las Vegas police he could probably identify one or more of the assailants but was killed before being interviewed; and (3) failing to follow up on a lead from a witness who spotted a white Cadillac similar to the car from which the fatal shots were fired and in which the shooters escaped.
+The second article in Philips's series asserted that the LVMPD had mishandled the original investigation.
+Philips listed what he described as investigative failures: (1) discounting the fight at the MGM Grand, in which Shakur was involved in beating Anderson; (2) failing to follow up with a member of Shakur's entourage who witnessed the shooting, who told the LVMPD he could probably identify one or more of the assailants but was killed before being interviewed; and (3) failing to follow up on a lead from a witness who spotted a white Cadillac similar to the car from which the fatal shots were fired and in which the shooters escaped.

-Haaretz, an Israeli newspaper, reported in 2011 that the FBI released documents as a result of a Freedom of Information Act request, revealing its investigation of the Jewish Defense League for extorting protection money from Shakur and other rappers after making death threats against them.
+Haaretz, an Israeli newspaper, reported in 2011 that the Federal Bureau of Investigation (FBI) released documents as a result of a Freedom of Information Act request, revealing its investigation of the Jewish Defense League for extorting protection money from Shakur and other rappers after making death threats against them.

 In 2017, Knight claimed he might have been the target of the attack that killed Shakur, arguing that it was a hit on him as a staged coup to seize control of Death Row Records.